 An article popped up in my newsfeed that intrigued me.
 It’s called “Here are 40+ Outfit & Styling Tips to Keep You in Style if You’re Over 70.”
 Surprisingly, it was written by a man.
-Oh well, I suppose there are some style-conscious guys.

-Also, all the women featured had excellent figures which is nice but most of us don’t.
+Also, all the women featured had excellent figures, which is nice, but most of us don’t.
 Some of the styles featured would look horrendous on someone over size 6.
-However, it’s always a good idea to be at a healthy weight so more power to them.
+However, it’s always a good idea to be at a healthy weight, so more power to them.

 Add a lovely scarf to your outfit

-If you wear a sleeveless dress a long shawl could cover up your arm or shoulder flaps and keep you warm.
+If you wear a sleeveless dress, a long shawl could cover up your arm or shoulder flaps and keep you warm.

 I made a video about a pretty evening shawl I found.
 Watch it here.